naemon/naemon.github.io/legacy/documentation/usersguide/objectdefinitions.md

 Also, if you want to pass a dollar sign ($) on the command line, you have to escape it with another dollar sign.
 </p>
 <p><strong>NOTE</strong>: You may not include a <b>semicolon</b> (;) in the <i>command_line</i> directive, because everything after it will be ignored as a config file comment.

+It is possible to escape semicolons with a backslash.

 You can work around this limitation by setting one of the <a href="macrolist.html#user"><b>$USER$</b></a> macros in your <a href="configmain.html#resource_file">resource file</a> to a semicolon and then referencing the appropriate $USER$ macro in the <i>command_line</i> directive in place of the semicolon.